 ACTV Tourist Travel Card

-or (if you're a regular visitor) the
+or (if you're staying a while) the

 For advice on using water and